d2l-ai/d2l-en/contrib/chapter_crashcourse/linear-algebra.md

 ## Element-wise operations

 Oftentimes, we want to apply functions to arrays.
-Some of the simplest and most useful functions are the element-wise functions.
+Some of the simplest and most useful functions are the elementwise functions.
 These operate by performing a single scalar operation on the corresponding elements of two arrays.
-We can create an element-wise function from any function that maps from the scalars to the scalars.
+We can create an elementwise function from any function that maps from the scalars to the scalars.
 In math notations we would denote such a function as $f: \mathcal{R} \rightarrow \mathcal{R}$.
 Given any two vectors $\mathbf{u}$ and $\mathbf{v}$ *of the same shape*, and the function f, we can produce a vector $\mathbf{c} = F(\mathbf{u},\mathbf{v})$ by setting $c_i \gets f(u_i, v_i)$ for all $i$.
-Here, we produced the vector-valued $F: \mathcal{R}^d \rightarrow \mathcal{R}^d$ by *lifting* the scalar function to an element-wise vector operation.
+Here, we produced the vector-valued $F: \mathcal{R}^d \rightarrow \mathcal{R}^d$ by *lifting* the scalar function to an elementwise vector operation.
-In MXNet, the common standard arithmetic operators (+,-,/,\*,\*\*) have all been *lifted* to element-wise operations for identically-shaped tensors of arbitrary shape.
+In MXNet, the common standard arithmetic operators (+,-,/,\*,\*\*) have all been *lifted* to elementwise operations for identically-shaped tensors of arbitrary shape.

 ```python